Sustainability / Governance Corporate Compliance

 Along with regularly informing all organizations of these reporting and consultation services, the Group raises broad awareness of these services through rank-based training and e-learning courses offered during Daicel Group Compliance Awareness Month.

-These measures have been in place from April 1, 2024 to ensure a greater confidence in use of our Help Line by officers and employees:
+These measures were started on April 1, 2024 to ensure a greater confidence in use of our Help Line by officers and employees:

 • Creating the Help Line Response Team – Representatives from different corporate departments working together to probe and respond to the reports.